jaclyn-taroni/2022-mdibl-fair/instruction-material/bulk-rnaseq/01-fastp-salmon.md

 >```

 `quant.sf` is the quantification output from Salmon, which we'll use in our next step (`tximport`) and we will examine in the next step.
-If you don't see `quant.sf`, but you do see some of the other
+If you don't see `quant.sf`, but you do see some of the other files or folders, that suggests that Salmon did not run successfully.

 ## Examining the output